initia-labs/initia-registry/_api/README.md

 # Initia Registry API

-TypeScript-based build system that transforms blockchain chain metadata, asset lists, and profiles into an optimized format for API consumption.
+A TypeScript-based build system that transforms blockchain chain metadata, asset lists, and profiles into an optimized format for API consumption.
 It handles data aggregation, URL transformation, and image optimization.

 ## Installation